Ovilia/blog/_posts/2014-04-27-00-about-this-series.md

 #Dedication

-This series is dedicated to Qianying Hou. :girl:
+This series is dedicated to Qianying Hou:girl:, Tian Chen:dancer: and Kexin Chen:no_good:.